1,200 Students across California Participate in the California Mayors Cyber Cup using the Haiku Cyber Range

 All 250 teams had been working for months with coaches, teachers, mentors and parents to prepare for the competition; many also participated, virtually, in a practice round on the Haiku Cyber Range from their homes or schools several weeks before to help sharpen their skills.

-Sentek Global, a Department of Defense Cybersecurity and Engineering contractor built a realistic United States grid that the students protected in a mock attack simulation.
+Sentek Global, a Department of Defense Cybersecurity and Engineering contractor, built a realistic United States power grid that the students protected in a mock attack simulation.
 The Haiku Cyber Range was donated to the CMCC in partnership with Amazon Web Services.

-Our team was honored to have been involved in this event because we understand the urgent need for more cybersecurity professionals; not only for businesses to operate effectively, but for the safety and security of our nation,” said Justin Parker, Haiku Cyber Range Director at Sentek Global.
+Our team was honored to have been involved in this event because we understand the urgent need for more cybersecurity professionals; not only for businesses to operate effectively, but for the safety and security of our nation,” said Justin Parker, Business Unit Director, Mission Communications & Integration Solutions.
 “It is impressive to witness the dedication of coaches, parents and students–some as young as six-years-old–as well as that of the California Cyberhub and its partners to this cause.
 Helping the teams grow their cybersecurity skills is an investment in the future of everyone’s security.”